uvadmt/uvadmt.github.io/src/content/syllabus.md

   by yourself and understand everything in it) and we trust and expect students to follow these policies vigilantly.

-**Tests.** We will have four (TODO:Check) in-class tests scheduled approximately every three weeks throughout the courses.
+**Tests.** We will have four in-class tests scheduled approximately every three weeks throughout the courses.
 These tests will be designed to check your understanding and ability to solve problems using ideas we have covered in class.
-They will emphasize material from the prior two problem sets, but may also include reivew questions on earlier class material.
+They will emphasize material from the prior two problem sets, but will also include reivew questions on earlier class material.
 Tests will be done on your own, without using any resources other than a permitted single page of notes you prepare that will be permitted for some of the tests.

-**Final Exam.**  TODO
+**Final Exam.**  The final exam, [scheduled by the Registrar](https://registrar.virginia.edu/exam-schedule-spring-2025), is scheduled for Tuesday, May 6, 7:00-10:00 PM.
+Depending on your performance, you the final _might_ be optional for you, but until you hear otherwise, you should assume you will need to take a final as scheduled.
+The final exam will be a valuable opportunity for students to demonstrate what they have learned throughout the course.

 **Extensions and Late Submissions.** Extensions will be granted to individual students on a case-by-case basis.
 We are more likely to